 When you access an eBook, you can read it online (opens in a new browser window) or download it (opens the entire book in Adobe Reader).

-A ProQuest database of about 500 titles covering: art, design, crafts and photography; archaeology, anthropology, and classical studies; architecture, interior design and urban planning; history, philosophy, geography, and religion; modern languages and literatures; and music, theatre, and film.
+A ProQuest database of hundreds of journals covering: art, design, crafts and photography; archaeology, anthropology, and classical studies; architecture, interior design and urban planning; history, philosophy, geography, and religion; modern languages and literatures; and music, theatre, and film.

 Other subjects covered include ethnic and area studies, politics, economics, and women's studies.